2000 in red carpet fashion: Grammys (February 23)

-Jennifer Lopez's backless Donatella Versace for Versace dress, in flowing printed sheer silk chiffon worn over nude shorts, with a neckline plunging to the navel (held on by double-sided tape) and a skirt split to the waist, was one of the most talked-about and widely publicised red-carpet dresses of the year.
+Jennifer Lopez's backless Donatella Versace for Versace dress, in flowing printed sheer silk chiffon worn over nude shorts, with a neckline plunging to the navel (held on by double-sided tape) and a skirt split to the waist, was one of the most talked-about and widely publicized red-carpet dresses of the year.
 Although associated with Lopez, the dress had previously been worn on the red carpet by Spice Girl Geri Halliwell at the first NRJ Music Awards in January 2000, and by Versace herself to a Costume Institute gala in New York on 6 December 1999.

 Academy Awards (March 26)

 Despite speculation beforehand as to how much flesh would be bared, the gowns worn for the 72nd Academy Awards were more modest than expected.
 The predominant style of dress had a strapless bustier bodice baring the shoulders, although many stars wore outfits that revealed their cleavage, and many of the men wore traditional tuxedoes, with Keanu Reeves going for an all-black look.
 However, the two creators of South Park chose to wear drag, with Trey Parker wearing a full-skirted pink dress based on Gwyneth Paltrow's Oscar dress from the previous year, and Matt Stone wearing a replica of Lopez's green chiffon Versace dress from the Grammys.

 Among the more successful gowns was Uma Thurman's crimson Alberta Ferretti dress which was voted 20th best red carpet gown of all time in a 2008 poll held by Debenhams.
 The form-fitting Vera Wang dress Charlize Theron wore to the ceremony was ranked third in the InStyle list of 100 best dresses of the decade, described as "Old Hollywood without looking old", and the BBC correspondent John Hand declared Theron one of the top 5 best-dressed women of the night.
 Hand also listed in his top 5 Nicole Kidman in golden Dior, Winona Ryder in simple black, Hilary Swank in a feminine olive green strapless dress, and Thora Birch, who he nominated as the most stylish of the night in her embroidered white skirt and pale blue jacket.
 Annette Bening, nine months pregnant, wore a layered black Armani gown.

 Less well-received gowns included Erykah Badu's green leather outfit stitched together with yellow raffia paired with a traditional West-African style towering head-wrap, which Billy Crystal joked contained a missing Oscar.
 Hand compared Judi Dench's outfit by the Indian designers Abu Jani and Sandeep Khosla to net curtains, and Angelina Jolie's high necked, long-sleeved black Versace dress was still remembered in 2012 as a "Goth misery" that made her "a dead ringer for Morticia Addams".